Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Related Work

-Intention hierarchy is discussed often when human intention is defined in terms of commands or tasks.
-A task or a command can be interpreted as a pyramid of a goal, sub goals, and primitives~\cite{hong2007mixed}.
+Intention hierarchy is often discussed when human intention is defined in terms of commands.
+A command can be interpreted as a pyramid of a goal, sub goals, and primitives~\cite{hong2007mixed}.
 Hierarchical Task Network is used to exploit the hierarchical structure by generating candidates of flattened primitive sequences, and intention estimation still works at a single level to distinguish among candidates~\cite{cacace2018interactive}.
 Hierarchical Hidden Markov Model in~\cite{zhu2008human} recognizes intention sequences by incorporating two levels of Hidden Markov Models, but its higher level is used to refine results from the lower level through context awareness, where the intention is only defined at one level.
-Our work defines intention hierarchy in terms of abstraction levels which are not constrained to task or command related goals.
-We study hierarchical intention tracking in a way similar to Hierarchical Bayesian Network~\cite{hong2007mixed}.
+Our work defines intention hierarchy in terms of abstraction levels which are not necessarily constrained to command or task related goals.
 Though implementation is based on the two-layer case in Figure~\ref{fig:intro}(c), our hierarchical intention tracking framework can be applied to an intention hierarchy with an arbitrary number of levels.
-In contrast to~\cite{hong2007mixed}, Bayesian inference is performed both vertically (hierarchically) and horizontally (temporally).
+In contrast to~\cite{hong2007mixed}, we apply Dynamic Bayesian Networks to study hierarchical intention tracking~\cite{murphy2002dynamic}, and Bayesian inference is performed both vertically (hierarchically) and horizontally (temporally).